-In Australia and the UK, a learner-legal Triumph Street Triple S is not just restricted to 660cc in capacity (below the 675cc capacity of the former Street Triple S), but also the power is limited to 35 kW/48 hp.
+In Australia and the UK, a learner-legal (LAMS or A2) Triumph Street Triple S is not just restricted to 660cc in capacity (below the 675cc capacity of the former Street Triple S), but also the power is limited to 35 kW/48 hp.

 The same thing just happened with the release of the Triumph Trident 660.
 Again, Australia and the UK get a learner-legal restricted Triumph Trident.
 Australia’s even worse off this time as we don’t even get a full-power Triumph Trident.
 Boo!

 A question many people have when they buy their Street Triple S is “can I de-restrict my Street Triple to full power?”
 You might want to de-restrict once you finish your restrictions period, or maybe you’re a hooligan.
 Don’t do anything illegal!

 I don’t know if this process will work with the Triumph Trident, but I suspect it will.

 Note: In Australia, if you modify the performance to exceed learner restrictions, you have to get your motorcycle re-inspected and registered as a full-power motorcycle if you plan to drive it on the street.